-After the prosecution has gathered all the information that they will use to charge the case, they must give copies of materials and evidence to the defense, so that they can prepare an adequate response.
+After the prosecution has gathered all the information that they will use to charge the case, they must give copies of materials and evidence to the defense to prepare an adequate response.
 If the prosecution fails to provide some of this information, they can be fined.

-The prosecution is even forced to hand over evidence that might hurt their case and show the defendant’s innocence.
+The prosecution is forced to hand over all evidence, including that which might hurt their case and show the defendant’s innocence.
 This is called exculpatory evidence.
-If the prosecution fails to do this, it may result in a mistrial.
+If the prosecution fails to do this, it could result in a mistrial.

 In some cases, there may be a reason to avoid a trial altogether.
-Especially if the government has a very strong case, they might offer up a plea bargain to avoid a lengthy trial.
+If the government has a very strong case, they might offer a plea bargain to avoid a lengthy trial.

 Often certain concessions are made, such as the government not recommending a lengthier sentence.
-If both sides agree, the defendant pleads guilty in front of a judge and then the judge determines the sentence after hearing both sides’ recommendations.
+If both sides agree, the defendant pleads guilty in front of a judge, then the judge determines the sentence after hearing both sides’ recommendations.

-The judge is the only one who determines the final punishment, so it is key to have an experienced defense attorney to understand all possibilities of taking a plea agreement.
+The judge is the only one who determines the final punishment, so it’s vital to have an experienced defense attorney to understand all possibilities of taking a plea agreement.